 Key results can be added to presentations in two ways:

-2. From the key result edit panel — When editing a key result, a Presentations section lists all presentations owned by the current user.
+- From the key result edit panel — When editing a key result, a Presentations section lists all presentations you own or can edit.
 Check a presentation to add the key result; uncheck to remove it.

 A single key result can belong to multiple presentations.